MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Experiments

 \section{Experiments}

-\textbf{Datasets and evaluation metrics.}\quad We evaluate our CoT-PL using two widely used OVD datasets: OV-COCO~\citep{coco} and OV-LVIS~\citep{lvis}.
-We adopt the category split approach from OVR-CNN~\citep{ovrcnn} for the OV-COCO, dividing object categories into 48 base and 17 novel categories.
-For OV-LVIS, we follow ViLD \cite{vild}, separating the 337 rare categories as novel and consolidating the common and frequent categories into base categories.
-We follow OVR-CNN for evaluation: on OV-COCO, we report box AP at IoU 0.5 for novel categories (AP$^{\text{N}}_{50}$); on OV-LVIS, we report mask mAP over IoUs from 0.5 to 0.95 for rare categories (AP$_r$).
+\paragraph{Datasets and evaluation metrics.} We evaluate MSPL on two widely used OVD benchmarks: OV-COCO~\cite{coco} and OV-LVIS~\cite{lvis}.
+Note that we generate pseudo annotations exclusively from base-category training images.
+For OV-COCO, we adopt the category split from OVR-CNN~\cite{ovrcnn}, dividing categories into 48 base and 17 novel classes.
+For OV-LVIS, following ViLD~\cite{vild}, we treat the 337 rare categories as novel and the common/frequent categories as base.
+Evaluation follows the OVR-CNN protocol: we report box AP at IoU 0.5 (AP$^{\text{N}}_{50}$) for novel categories on OV-COCO, and mask mAP (AP$_r$) for rare categories on OV-LVIS.

-\textbf{Implementation details.}\quad We build CoT-PL on Faster R-CNN~\citep{fasterrcnn} with ResNet50-FPN.
-For a fair comparison, we initialize the backbone network with weights pre-trained by SOCO~\citep{soco} and use synchronized Batch Normalization \cite{syncbn}, following recent studies \cite{baron, detpro}.
-For the main experiments on OV-COCO and OV-LVIS, we choose the $1\times$ and $2\times$ schedules, respectively.
-We use the CLIP model based on ViT-B-16~\citep{vit} as our pre-trained VLM.
-For the prompt of category names, we default to the hand-crafted prompts from ViLD~\citep{vild} in all our experiments on OV-COCO and OV-LVIS.
-We follow the same hyperparameter settings as the baseline (See Appendix~\ref{sec:appx:hyper}).
+\paragraph{Implementation details.} MSPL is implemented on Faster R-CNN~\cite{fasterrcnn} with a ResNet50-FPN backbone.
+Following recent works~\cite{baron, detpro}, the backbone is initialized with SOCO~\cite{soco} pre-trained weights and fine-tuned using synchronized batch normalization~\cite{syncbn} for a fair comparison.
+We employ $1\times$ and $2\times$ training schedules for OV-COCO and OV-LVIS, respectively.
+For mask generation in the offline phase, we adopt the SAM-B (ViT-B) model with default settings.
+As for the VLM, we utilize ViT-B-16~\cite{vit} with hand-crafted prompts from ViLD~\cite{vild} by default, adopting learned prompts~\cite{detpro} only for comparisons on OV-LVIS.
+The temperature scaling factors $\tau$, $\tau'$, and $\tau''$ are fixed at 0.2, 0.05, and 0.1.
+Following standard benchmarks~\cite{coco,occlusion}, we define \textit{Crowded} images as those with over eight objects and \textit{Occluded} instances as having over 50\% ground-truth box overlap.
+All other hyperparameters follow the settings of our baseline~\cite{baron}.